How to Know if Tree Roots are Growing into Your Sewer

-Having tree roots in sewer drain pipes is probably one of the most expensive and damaging natural occurrences that can happen to a home plumbing system.
-When this happens, the roots naturally block the underground system, causing blockages at first, and then a total system shutdown by the end.
+Tree roots are naturally drawn to sources of water, so it makes sense that they are attracted to leaky sewage systems!
+However, tree roots in sewer drain pipes may be one of the most expensive and damaging natural occurrences that can happen to a home’s plumbing system.
+The roots grow down into the underground system, initially causing blockages that can lead to a total system shutdown.

-It’s natural for tree roots to be attracted to plumbing systems, especially old ones.
-Tree roots are able to grow an extended amount to reach any source of water they can sense.
-When plumbing pipes are either old or not insulated properly, they give off water vapor that in turn attracts tree roots.
-Once the tree detects the water, it will stop at nothing to get to the source for feeding itself.
-If the tree is left to go about its natural course for obtaining the water, the roots will eventually break into the system, filling the pipes with blockages until they catch all the toilet paper, oil, grease, fats, grit, and any other debris that pass through the structure.
+As plumbing systems age, they begin to give off water vapors that attract tree roots.
+Tree roots can extend significant distances to reach a water source.
+Once detected, the tree will stop at nothing to feed itself.
+If left to its natural course, the tree’s roots will eventually break into the system, filling the pipes with blockages.
+They will catch all the toilet paper, oil, grease, fats, grit, and any other debris that passes through the sewage structure.

-Tip: The likelihood of you having a tree root problem is exponentially higher with an old home.
+Tip: The likelihood of having a tree root problem is exponentially higher with an old home.

 Tree Root Blockages

-As always, if you suspect that any kind of tree root is growing in your sewer system, please do not hesitate to contact us here at Home Angels.
+As always, if you suspect that tree roots are growing in your sewer system, please do not hesitate to contact us here at Home Angels.